MuxammilSidd/FAST-KHI-Semester-1/README.md

 ---

 ### 📌 Calculus & Analytical Geometry:
 Want good marks?
-Practise all questions in the given exercise-sets in your Calculus outline.
+Practice all questions in the given exercise-sets in your Calculus outline.
 Questions in Mid-terms & Finals are exactly from the book!
 Have a strong grip on concepts through Youtube or any of your Cheetah Friends incase you have a hard time understanding lectures.
-Exams won't feel lengthy if you have done good practise, make sure to follow & demonstrate all steps to score the perfect marks!
+Exams won't feel lengthy if you have done good practice, make sure to follow & demonstrate all steps to score the perfect marks!
 Practising those exercise-sets will surely payoff!

 🔗 Useful Youtube Playlists:
 - Organic Chemistry Tutor